Archive product

 Description

-Manga is a visual storytelling medium.
+Manga is a visual form of storytelling.
 Its roots are international, but the form we know today developed in Japan between the late 19th and early 20th centuries, and has recently achieved global reach.
-Initially limited to comics, graphics, and graphic novels, manga has expanded into animation, fashion, gaming, street art, and new media.
+Initially limited to comics, graphics, and graphic novels, manga expanded into animation, fashion, gaming, street art, and new media.
 It is a multi-billion-pound industry, popular among people of all ages in Japan and increasingly worldwide, covering hundreds of topics from gender to adventure, in real or imagined worlds.
 There is a manga for everyone.

-This volume, organized into six thematic chapters with essays by leading scholars, showcases the work of the most influential Japanese manga artists from past and present, featuring printed manga extracts, original drawings, manga magazines, theatre, film, digital technologies, and exclusive interviews with artists, editors, and publishers.
+This volume, organized into six thematic chapters with essays by leading scholars, presents the work of the most influential Japanese manga artists (mangaka) from past and present, with printed excerpts from manga, original drawings, manga magazines, theatre, film, digital technologies, and exclusive interviews with artists, editors, and publishers.

-Published in conjunction with a groundbreaking exhibition at the British Museum, this is manga like the Western audience has never seen before: diverse, but widely recognized, traditional yet highly modern, rooted in 2D printed pages but easily bursting out of them.
+Published in conjunction with a groundbreaking exhibition at the British Museum, it is a manga like the Western audience has never seen before: diverse, but widely recognized, traditional, yet highly modern, rooted in printed 2D pages but easily jumping out of them.

 Of the ten titles published on Thames & Hudson’s first list in 1950, *English Cathedrals*, with photographs by Martin Hürlimann, was the first and most successful.
 The firm’s strong conviction from the very beginning in the longevity of books remained in print until 1971.
-Also in the first year of publication appeared *Out of My Later Years* by Albert Einstein, an early indicator of the program’s scope.
-As the list gradually expanded—growing from ten titles in 1950 to 144 in 1955—the company moved its offices from High Holborn and, in 1956, relocated to a Georgian townhouse at 30 Bloomsbury Street, near Bedford Square, which became the epicenter of book publishing in London.
+Also in the first year of publication was *Out of My Later Years* by Albert Einstein, an early indicator of the program’s scope.
+As the list gradually expanded—from ten titles in 1950 to 144 in 1955—the company moved its offices from High Holborn and, in 1956, relocated to a Georgian townhouse at 30 Bloomsbury Street, near Bedford Square, becoming the epicenter of book publishing in London.
 The manufacturing remained at this address, eventually expanding to five houses by 1999, when it returned to High Holborn.

 Other important series that added depth and prestige to the list include *Ancient People and Places*, edited by Glyn Daniel, who from the 1950s contributed to pioneering interest in archaeology, both in book form and television.
 Over 34 titles were published in this series over 34 years.
 The large-format *Great Civilizations* series, published in 1961, featured contributions from esteemed scholars such as Alan Bullock, Asa Briggs, Hugh Trevor-Roper, A. J. P. Taylor, and John Julius Norwich.